GAMMA-UMD/pygsound/README.md

 Citations
 --------

-This sound propagation engine has been used for many research work of **Dr Carl Schissler** and other researchers in the [UMD GAMMA](https://gamma.umd.edu) group.
+This sound propagation engine has been used for many research work of **Dr Carl Schissler** and other researchers in the [UMD GAMMA](https://gamma.umd.edu) group for audio rendering and impulse response generation purposes.
 For example:
 ```
 @inproceedings{schissler2011gsound,
   title={Gsound: Interactive sound propagation for games},